APISA Study Group: Deconstructing the “Model Minority” Myth Using Our Lived Experience

 Questions we will consider together:

-- How can we deconstruct the impact of the model minority myth?
+• How can we deconstruct the impact of the model minority myth as it relates to affirmative action?

-- In what ways do colorism, intersectionality, and exceptionalism affect our own perceptions of and relationships with other APISA folx?
+• In what ways does colorism, gender, and class affect our perceptions of ourselves and our relationships within the APISA community?

-- What is our role in the fight for racial justice and resistance movements in our schools and communities as related to current topics like CRT?
+• What is our role in the fight for racial justice and resistance movements in our schools and communities?

 Participants will: